aidan-baraban/mcb185_homework/participation.md

 Attended class on Tuesday
 Introduced myself to someone new
 Asked a question in class
+Total = 3 points

 Week 4
+Attended class on Tuesday
+Introduced myself to someone
+Asked a question in class
+Attended class on Thursday
+Total = 4 points

 Week 5

 Week 6